 We believe that our ability to continue as a going concern in the near term is highly dependent upon continuing support from Lee's, and our ability to continue as a going concern in the long term will be highly dependent upon our ability to secure the capital necessary to timely advance our AEROSURF development program, including plans to execute the AEROSURF bridge study and be in a position to initiate an AEROSURF phase 3 clinical program.
 Our longer-term plans include securing the additional capital through a combination of public or private equity offerings, and strategic transactions, including potential alliances and collaborations focused on various individual markets, as well as potential combinations (including by merger or acquisition) or other corporate transactions.
-We are currently engaged in discussions with respect to a specific strategic transaction.
 If such transactions are not available, or if available, we are unable to raise sufficient capital through such transaction, we likely will not have sufficient cash resources and liquidity to fund our business operations, which could significantly limit our ability to continue as a going concern.
 If we are unable to raise the required capital, we may be forced to curtail all of our activities and, ultimately, cease operations.
 Even if we are able to raise sufficient capital, such financings may only be available on unattractive terms, or result in significant dilution of stockholders' interests and, in such event, the market price of our common stock may decline.